Fresh ingredients lend themselves to this French Laundry Garden Salad with Mustard Vinaigrette and it is amazing!

 While I include a lot of salads in my meal plans, I seldom think to include recipes for them here.
 They are most often the result of opening the fridge and grabbing a bit of this or that and whipping together a simple salad dressing.
 I keep a couple of prepared products on hand too for a really quick meal; I love an orange poppyseed dressing from Safeway’s private label and another brand’s raspberry vinaigrette.
 My proclivity for greens with fruit shows in the dressings I prefer too.

-Occasionally though I see something I want to make that uses fresh garden veggies and I was taken with this salad and the dressing from the moment my eyes met the page with an issue of Food & Wine magazine from 2016.
+Occasionally though I see something I want to make that uses fresh garden veggies and I was taken with this salad and the dressing from the moment my eyes met the page in an issue of Food & Wine magazine from 2016.
 I am SO far behind with my reading but so very glad I kept this one around.
 The French Laundry restaurant in Napa is renown so having a recipe bestowed in those pages from the proprietor Thomas Keller was like a gift.
 One he didn’t even have to wrap!

 While the salad components sounded wonderful; they would also have required that I source a lot of ingredients I did not have on hand.
 Considering that it’s the end of summer and I have so many fresh ingredients in my fridge, I substituted pretty freely.
 I’ve included Chef Keller’s recipe list of ingredients but use your judgement and do the same…not much can go wrong.
 I used romaine, endive, zucchini, homegrown cherry tomatoes, some grilled carrots, sugar snap peas, red onion, and both parsley and basil from my herb garden.